EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 CREATE USER 'wordpress_user'@'localhost' IDENTIFIED BY 'password';
 ```

 Obviously, choose a username and password that work for you.
-I like to keep things simple and obvious so that’s what I use.
-Also obviously, don’t use such weak credentials in a production environment.
+I like to keep things simple and obvious so that's what I use.
+Also obviously, don't use such weak credentials in a production environment.

 Now, create a new database that will be used by WordPress with: